-The fetch\permanent\data Lambda function is used to populate the permanent data table.
+The fetch_permanent_data Lambda function is used to populate the permanent data table.
 As the data in question changes rarely if ever, this function really need only ever be triggered manually, such as when a new train station is opened or a new bus route created.
 However, for the sake of completeness and to avoid the data being out of date, a schedule was created with Amazon EventBridge to run the function every 28 days to ensure that no changes to the data are missed.
 Like all other schedules created for this application, the schedule is actually disabled at present to avoid incurring unnecessary AWS bills, but can be enabled at any time with the click of a button.

-Figure 3.3: Screenshot of the Amazon EventBridge schedule to run the fetch\permanent\data Lambda function as a single ZIP file.
+Figure 3.3: Screenshot of the Amazon EventBridge schedule to run the fetch_permanent_data Lambda function

+The fetch_permanent_data function retrieves Irish Rail Station data directly from the Irish Rail API, but Luas stop data and bus data are not made available through an API; instead, the Luas stop data is made available online in a tab-separated TXT file, and the bus stop & bus route data are available online in comma-separated TXT files distributed as a single ZIP file.
 This makes little difference to the data processing however, as downloading a file from a server and parsing its contents is little different in practice from downloading an API response from a server and parsing its contents.
 The function runs asynchronously with a thread per type of data being fetched (train station data, Luas stop data, and bus stop & route data), and once each thread has completed, batch uploads the data to the permanent data table, overwriting its existing contents.